Capes of Achievement

 Special Thanks to: Helfrek

-Thanks to: Adamskii, Archa Jake, Blind Auror, Boomstick911, chielekop, Cowman_133, Dark_Aura, DarkKnightRider, deskjethp, Ermin66, ezeeipancake, FoxBlaze, Gurudarkness, HellSJudge, Howlin1, Iiccee, Iwatake, Jaffy1, jimmyw3000, King Taser, Lady_Shahdie, Link Olaran, Lord Sauron, Mirrorforced, Nyosuht, Ollyc3 Pker_Dude_Jr, Plugpoint92, Pokemama, puremage896, Pure_MageUK, riakk, rikardos2, Shelby_Polo, Slayer Shunt, Smellysocks, tarasbuljba, Tecmaster532, the49ronin, Turtlefemm, Vulxai, Wachtwoord, Xxxkoxxx, Yeah Im Cool
+Thanks to: Adamskii, Archa Jake, Blind Auror, Boomstick911, chielekop, Cowman_133, Dark_Aura, DarkKnightRider, deskjethp, Ermin66, ezeeipancake, FoxBlaze, Gurudarkness, HellSJudge, Howlin1, Iiccee, Iwatake, Jaffy1, jimmyw3000, Kimberly, King Taser, Lady_Shahdie, Link Olaran, Lord Sauron, Mirrorforced, Nyosuht, Ollyc3 Pker_Dude_Jr, Plugpoint92, Pokemama, puremage896, Pure_MageUK, riakk, rikardos2, Shelby_Polo, Slayer Shunt, Smellysocks, tarasbuljba, Tecmaster532, the49ronin, Turtlefemm, Vulxai, Wachtwoord, Xxxkoxxx, Yeah Im Cool

 Composite Capes picture courtesy of The Slayers Guild: Areston, Axe Man Jack, Coffeemaid, Eshumi, Firemagic201, flavoflaven99, Gotsnoluv4ya, Ii Rang3d I, I Pixil I, Inspiron67, Joeyto, Jogre poo, Kiskis18, Lazajam, levia69, Lp Fable, majinvegita9, Mizu Katana, mythiquedame, Phoenix x30, redtiger63, Roaminggal2, roeckie1, Scuzzedout, son of ra112, Spark Team, Vanthole, Wild Cluper